 If someone raises, then the play continues clockwise until everyone has a chance to react to that bet.
-For example, one player might raise 3x, another might call then a 3rd player raises a total of 10x the big blind.
-The initial raiser and caller (plus the players in-between yet to act) will get a chance to re raise, call or fold before the betting round is considered closed.
+For example, one player might raise 3x, another might call, then a third player raises a total of 10x the big blind.
+The initial raiser and caller (plus the players in between yet to act) will get a chance to re-raise, call, or fold before the betting round is considered closed.

-If everyone folds to a raise, then the pot is awarded to the betting player without the need for any cards to be shown down.
+If everyone folds to a raise, then the pot is awarded to the betting player without the need for any cards to be shown.

-With the betting now complete, the players will reveal their hands and the player with the best ranked hand will scoop up all of the chips.
+With the betting now complete, the players reveal their hands and the player with the best-ranked hand will scoop up all of the chips.

-With 2 hole-cards and 5 community cards, you need to create the best possible poker hand using just 5 of them.
+With two hole-cards and five community cards, you need to create the best possible poker hand using just five of them.
 If the shared cards make the best hand, then that is what is used.
-It is possible to that players have the same ranked hand — for example, a straight.
+It is possible, too, that players have the same ranked hand — for example, a straight.
 In this case the straight with the highest card wins.
 It is possible for the pot to be split.

 There are situations where a player is all-in, and other players want to continue betting and raising.
 In this situation, a side pot is created for new bets.
 The smaller stacked all-in player has no involvement in this side pot, though can win the initial pot that they contributed to.

 A good way to beat new players is to be a little more disciplined with your starting hand selection than they are.
-By sticking to 2-card starting hands which have good prospects, you will win money from opponents that play ‘any 2’ or overplay suited cards (for example).
+By sticking to two-card starting hands which have good prospects, you will win money from opponents that play ‘any two’ or overplay suited cards (for example).

 Starting hands can be grouped:

-Some examples of bad starting hands include Ace-Six off suit (which is easily ‘dominated’ by bigger aces).
-Hands like Queen-Eight suited are also trap hands.
-If you hit 1 pair, you will never really know if you are ahead without risking a lot of your chips.
+Some examples of bad starting hands include an ace-six off suit (which is easily ‘dominated’ by bigger aces).
+Hands like queen-eight suited are also trap hands.
+If you hit one pair, you will never really know if you are ahead without risking a lot of your chips.

 There are two ways to win at poker.
 One is to win with the best hand and the other is to make all your opponents fold.

-The best form of bluff for new players to learn is the ‘Semi Bluff’.
-Here you are betting when you have 4 cards to a flush or straight.
+The best form of bluff for new players to learn is the ‘semi-bluff’.
+Here you are betting when you have four cards to a flush or straight.
 Sometimes you will win the pot right away when your opponent folds.
-When you do get called, you can make a strong hand on the turn or river – winning a big pot that way.
+When you do get called, you can make a strong hand on the turn or river, winning a big pot that way.

-Bluffs are player dependant.
-They work best when you have 1 (or max 2) opponents, who have not shown strength in the hand.
+Bluffs are player-dependent.
+They work best when you have one (or max two) opponents, who have not shown strength in the hand.
 If you are last to act (on the button) and an opponent that called your raise pre-flop checks to you, then a bet will often take the pot down.
-In the same spot, with a raise and re-raise ahead of you on the flop – you can easily fold and save your bluffs for another day.
+In the same spot, with a raise and re-raise ahead of you on the flop, you can easily fold and save your bluffs for another day.

 Within Texas Hold’em you’ll find the following formats:

-No Limit Hold’em is quickest poker game to learn – making it the best game for new players who want to get started with poker.
-This is far from the only format – and was rarely played at all until about 15 years ago.
+No Limit Hold’em is the quickest poker game to learn, making it the best game for new players who want to get started with poker.
+This is far from the only format and was rarely played at all until about 15 years ago.

 Here are some of the alternative types of poker.
 You can enjoy many of them online, and in the bigger card rooms at Canadian live casinos: